smartdevicelink/sdl_evolution/proposals/NNNN-strict-versioning-for-outgoing-core-messages.md

 ## Alternatives considered

 - One alternative that was considered was to manually determine which edge cases with versioning to handle, allowing parameters/values which are unknown to the app in most cases.
-This approach would likely be quite time consuming, but would maybe allow more flexibility.
+This approach would likely be fairly time consuming, but would maybe allow more flexibility.